guiomar/docs/docs/tutorial/t1w-preprocessing.md

     * Click the "Freesurfer Statistics" app card.
 1. On the 'Submit App' page, select the following:
     * For input, select the Freesurfer output generated in Step 3 by clicking the drop-down menu and finding the appropriate dataset (look for the datatag 'freesurfer'.
     * For parcellation, please choose the parcellation of your choice.
-For this tutorial, we will use the 'aparc.a2009s'.
-To choose this, select the 'aparc.a2009s' option from the drop-down menu.
+For this tutorial, we will select the 'aparc.a2009s' option from the drop-down menu.
     * Select the box for 'Archive all output datasets when finished
     * For 'Dataset Tags', type and enter 'freesurfer-stats'
     * Hit 'Submit'

 To view the results, download the data by clicking the 'download' button next to the dataset.
 Then open the 'lh' and 'rh' csv files into your favorite spreadsheet of choice (i.e. excel) and you're ready to start your group analyses!